lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

 # Building the tree

 Ok so now for the fun part, we are going to build the tree recursively.
-To do that we choose the best split at our root node, and then apply the split function on each of these subtrees, and in turn each of the splits in these split will also be splited...
+To do that we choose the best split at our root node, and then apply the split function on each of these subtrees, and in turn each of the splits in these split will also be split...
 And this needs to keep happening until some conditions are met: the stop condition.
 So when do we want to stop splitting the data at a given node?
 Well the simplest answer would be to stop when the node is pure (or when there are no more possible splits), so it contains data points of only one class.
 However since, as we said in previous parts, we want to avoid overfitting we will also add some other stop conditions:

 - Stop splitting when the leaf has under a certain amount of data points